Most Famous Ballet Dancer: List Of Top 10 (Male & Female)

 Carlos Acosta - famous ballet dancer

-Carlos Acosta is currently the director of the Birmingham Royal Ballet.
-During his career, he worked for some of the world’s greatest ballet companies such as National Ballet of Cuba, American Ballet Theater, English National Ballet, and Houston Ballet before joining the Birmingham Royal Ballet.
-He is a familiar guest artist at a myriad of international dancing tours.
+During his career, he worked for some of the world’s greatest ballet companies such as the National Ballet of Cuba, American Ballet Theater, English National Ballet, and Houston Ballet before joining the Birmingham Royal Ballet.

-Born as the last child in a poor Cuban family, Acosta was a hyperenergetic boy in his childhood.
-Thus, his father sent him to a state-funded school to learn dancing in the hope that this would teach him discipline, and on the other hand, he would have free lunch every day.
+Thus, his father sent him to a state-funded school to learn dancing in the hope that this would teach him discipline.
+On the other hand, he would have free lunch every day.

-At the Cuban National Ballet School, he was instructed by many reputable ballet teachers, one of whom was Ramona de Sáa.
 He graduated in 1991 with a gold medal and maximum qualifications as evidence of his outstanding talent and excellent performance at school.

 Acosta rose to fame in the early 1990s when he was only a teenager.
-Over the next decade, he received many offers for the lead romantic roles from European and North American companies.
+Over the next decade, he received many offers for lead romantic roles from European and North American companies.

-With his grace and athleticism, he has been compared to world-ranked ballet dancers such as Rudolf Nureyev or Mikhail Baryshnikov.
-In 2008, Acosta received the prestigious Prix Benois de la Danse award and Commander of the Order of the British Empire in 2014 for his devotion to ballet.
+In 2008, Acosta received the prestigious Prix Benois de la Danse award, and Commander of the Order of the British Empire in 2014 for his devotion to ballet.

 5. Calvin Royal III